litho9/li3dm/li3dm_zzz_furniture.md

 Our function call.
 The `vb_fmt` is the format for each loop stored in the vb0.
 By default, it is:
 - `4f2` (four 2-byte floats, three for coordinates x, y, z, and one that's always 1.0 (no idea what it represents))
 - `4i1` (four 1-byte signed integers, three for split normals x, y, z, and one that's always 0)
-- `4i1` (four 1-byte signed integers, three for tangents x, y, z, and one for the bitangent sign, that's always 1.0 or -1.0)
+- `4i1` (four 1-byte signed integers, three for tangents x, y, z, and one for the bitangent sign, that's always 1 or -1)
-- `2f2` (two 2-byte floats, representing the x and y of a texture map)
+- `2f2` (two 2-byte floats, representing the u and v of a texture map, for uorizontal and vertical)

-the `vb_fmt` is defined as a parameter with a default value because **it can be different**.
+the `vb_fmt` is defined as a parameter with a default value because **it can vary**.
 I've seen objects with an extra texture map, and in that case the param needs another `2f2` at the end.

 ```py
 def inb(vv, q): return -vv[0], vv[2], -vv[1], q